alphagov/govuk-network-data/README.md

 ### Visualising the network

 People like visualisations, use Gephi or any of the plenty of suitable tools for doing this.
+See the `notebooks/network_analysis/networkx_tutorial_govuk` for some code to do this.

 # Developing